Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Execution Model

-1. Arrives at the nearest PoP.
+1. Arrives at the nearest PoP to the user.

 2. Wasm module is instantiated (35μs cold start).

-4. Instance is destroyed (stateless execution by default).
+4. Instance is destroyed — stateless execution by default.

 Rust Hello World